 (Please note that this is an in-person event.
 We at Writing Day Workshops plan both online/virtual as well as in-person events.
-This next IWW is an in-person event happening in Indianapolis on Saturday, February 24, 2024.
+This next IWW is an in-person event happening in Indianapolis on Saturday, March 7, 2026.
 See you there.)

-THIS YEAR’S SESSIONS & WORKSHOPS (SATURDAY, FEB.
-24, 2024):
+THIS YEAR’S SESSIONS & WORKSHOPS (MARCH 7, 2026):

 Agent pitches and critique consultations overlap with the sessions below.
-The schedule of presentation topics below is subject to change and updates:
+The schedule of presentation topics below is subject to change and updates.

 8:30 – 9:30: Check-in and registration at the event location.